We Forgot to Break Up (2017 film)

 We Forgot to Break Up is a 2017 Canadian short drama film directed by Chandler Levack.

+Background

 Adapted from the novel Heidegger Stairwell by Kayt Burgess, the film centres on Evan (Jesse Todd), a former rock musician reintroducing himself to his ex-bandmates for the first time since abandoning the band and coming out as a trans man.

+Cast

 The film's cast also includes Cara Gee, Grace Glowicki, Steven McCarthy, Mark Rendall, Dov Tiefenbach and Sofia Banzhaf.

+Release

 The film premiered at the 2017 Toronto International Film Festival.
 It won the award for Best Canadian Short Film at the 2017 Whistler Film Festival.

+Feature film adaptation

-A feature film adaptation of Burgess's novel, to be directed by Karen Knox, entered production in 2022.
+A feature film adaptation of Burgess's novel, directed by Karen Knox, entered production in 2022, and was released in 2024.